Healthy Carrot Cake

 Storage instructions

-To store: Leftover cake should be stored in the refrigerator, in a sealable container.
-It will keep well for up to 2 weeks.
+To store: Leftover cake should be stored in an airtight container in the refrigerator for up to two weeks.

 Frequently asked questions